Guide to Selecting the Right Lease Management Software

 Don’t forget the importance of centralized management when laying out your requirements.
 The ability to not only collect and share documents but to create a record of such activity in a central location will help ensure your compliance with new standards.

 Think about the requirement to share data with real estate brokers mentioned above.
 That’s just one scenario you might run into under the new guidelines.
-The property management lifecycle is full of internal and external stakeholders.
+The property management business features an array of internal and external stakeholders.
 Auditors, consultants, architects, attorneys, facility managers and tenant-rep brokers will have their own document needs.

 Now multiply that by a lease portfolio of 50 or more, and you’re looking at hundreds of touchpoints.
 The ideal lease management software solution will facilitate and encourage stakeholder collaboration.
-Imagine having an online portal that makes document access quick and easy: one place to go to find every lease clause, critical date, and rent schedule.
+Imagine having an online portal that makes document access quick and easy: one place to go to find every lease clause, critical date, common area maintenance requirement and rent schedule.

 Now that you know how you need lease management software to meet your current needs, start on your wishlist.
-An investment in new software should bring you features and functionality that you don’t currently have.
+An investment in new software should bring you features and functionality that your current software doesn’t have.

 You know you will need to meet lease accounting standards compliance and product financial reports.
-But you may not be aware of what the possibilities are, so here’s a rundown of functionality to look for.
+But you may not be aware of what the possibilities are, so here’s a rundown of functionality to look for in the right solution.

 Task Management

-The complete lease lifecycle is packed with tactical activities .
-Real estate leases, in particular, require close collaboration on tasks like site selection, negotiations, and critical date management.
+The complete lease lifecycle is packed with tactical activities.
+Real estate leases, in particular, require close collaboration on tasks like site selection, negotiations, work order management, and critical date management.
 Staying aligned with your team collaboratively is just as essential as the accounting work.
 Look for a task management solution to be included with your lease management software.

 Weekly Updates

 Task management tools are great but don’t help much if everyone’s not aware of where a particular project is at.
-Lease administration tools that feature task management will often have collaboration and communication templates and workflows See if a vendor’s solution offers weekly updates sent straight to your inbox.
-These update emails should outline action items completed and those left to complete, along with important upcoming dates.
+Lease administration tools that feature task management will often have collaboration and communication templates and workflows.
+See if a vendor’s key features include weekly updates sent straight to your inbox.
+These update emails should outline action items completed and those left to complete, along with important critical dates.

 Automation